SuperMegaFort/MLOps_Project-/README.md

 *   **Python 3:** Python 3 installed on your local machine.
 *   **Required Python Libraries:** Install the necessary Python libraries using pip:

+ ## Dowlaod images with sentinel.py
+ launch sentinel.py with the credential to download images

 ## Project Structure
 .